JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

 # How to get started with Git

-[:material-git: Git](https://git-scm.com/) is a free and open-source distributed VCS (version control system) designed for programmers to collaborate together on projects.
+[:material-git: Git](https://git-scm.com/) is a free and open-source distributed version control system (VCS) designed for programmers to collaborate together on projects.
 Understanding Git is essential for anyone interested in contributing to open-source, and this tutorial will help you get started.
 <!-- more -->
 ??? warning "Do not confuse Git with GitHub or GitLab"
-    Git is a VCS (version control system), while GitHub and GitLab are web-based Git repository hosting services.
+    Git is a version control system, while GitHub and GitLab are web-based Git repository hosting services.
 They are used to host Git repositories, and provide additional features like issue tracking, pull requests, etc.

 ## More about Git

 Git was originally authored by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) in 2005 for the development of the [Linux kernel](https://kernel.org/).
 It is used by millions of developers worldwide, and is the most popular VCS in the world.
-It is performant and feature-rich, and is extensively used by almost all major tech companies.
+It is performant and feature-rich, and it is extensively used by almost all major tech companies

 ??? tip "Random Git trivia"
     Here's what Linus had to say about its name: